nekno/DV7toDV8/README.md

   - Delete the DV7 BL+EL+RPU HEVC file to conserve disk space
   - Extract the DV8 RPU from the DV8 BL+RPU HEVC stream
   - Plot a graph of the L1 metadata and render it into a PNG
-  - Remux the DV8 BL+RPU HEVC stream into a new MKV file, muxing English audio and subtitle tracks from the original MKV file
+  - Remux the DV8 BL+RPU HEVC stream into a new MKV file with the non-video tracks from the original MKV file
   - Delete the DV8 BL+RPU HEVC and RPU working files

 # Script Usage